- Contact information

 The opening and closing of snowmobile trails is at the discretion of each county.
 Snowmobile trails which cross DNR lands are opened and closed consistent with the surrounding county (or counties).
 Whenever possible, the opening and closing of snowmobile trails is done on a county-wide basis, however localized conditions may require localized trail opening and closing.
 It is the responsibility of the county to provide notification about the status of snowmobile trails.
 The Travel Wisconsin Snow Conditions Report, and local club and county snowmobile web pages and telephone hotlines will provide the most current information.

 The trail is open to cross-country skiing and snowshoeing, however, the trail is not groomed and skiers and snowshoers must share the trail with snowmobiles.
 Skiers do not need a trail pass while using the trail.

 Hunting and trapping are not allowed on the trail corridor.
 For more information, please see:

 A portion of the trail property in the town of Hazlehurst is more than 100 yards from the trail corridor.
 This portion is open to hunting and trapping during the Wisconsin state parks hunting time frame.

 State trail passes

 State trail passes are required for bicyclists 16 years and older.
-Trail passes are available at local DNR offices, at the Minocqua Chamber of Commerce, and at the Northwoods Store near the south end of the trail.
-Self-registration boxes are also available at both trailheads.
+Self-registration stations are available at both trailheads.